dolarodian-design/commentor_B2/extension/README.md

 7. Click on any element to add comments
 8. Fill in feedback and click Submit
 9. Comments are automatically saved to CommentSync
+10. Click existing comment pins to:
+    - View full thread conversation
+    - Reply to comments
+    - Toggle thread status (Open/Resolved)
+    - Delete individual comments or entire thread
+    - Attach files to comments

 ### For Authors/Product Owners:

 1. Log into CommentSync dashboard
 2. View all comments for your app
-3. Click on any comment to see:
+3. Click on any comment pin to see:
-   - Page URL
+   - Page URL (with smart truncation)
+   - Full thread conversation
    - DOM element selector
    - Screenshot
    - Tester's feedback
+   - File attachments
+4. Manage threads:
+   - Toggle status between Open/Resolved using header button
+   - Delete entire thread with trash icon in header
+   - Reply to comments inline
-4. Navigate directly to the commented element
+   - Navigate directly to the commented element
+5. Widget opens near the comment pin for spatial context

 ## How It Works